 1. The North Galatian Theory holds Paul founded these churches in ethnic Galatia on the second missionary journey.
-It points to Acts 16:6 as the time of their founding and holds that he revisited them on the third journey (18:23).
+It points to Acts 16:6 as the time of their founding and holds that he revisited them on the third journey (Acts 18:23).
 Ancyra, Pessinus and Tavium, and perhaps even Julipolis, are named as the cities where these churches were located.
 This location was taken for granted without discussion by the ancient interpreters of this epistle.
 This view was very attractively presented by J.B.
 Lightfoot.
-The problem with this is that Lightfoot proposed it when little was known about the ancient geography of Galatia (Expositor's Greek New Testament 3:127).
-There is also a problem that there is no historical record of Paul founding any churches in this region.
+The problem with this is that Lightfoot proposed it when little was known about the ancient geography of Galatia.2 There is also a problem that there is no historical record of Paul founding any churches in this region.